 Animating a Canvas with Window.requestAnimationFrame()

-The function that we talked about at the beginning that allows you to animate objects on the Canvas is called Window.requestAnimationFrame() which takes as a parameter the function that is responsible for painting (and repainting) - in our case - the Canvas; For example, following the same scheme used in the "classic" animations we have to:
+The function we mentioned at the beginning that allows animating objects in the Canvas is called Window.requestAnimationFrame() which takes as a parameter the function in charge of painting (and repainting) -in our case- the Canvas; for example, following the same scheme used in "classic" animations we have:

 function draw() {